-4790 Bachelor of Laws
+4790 Bachelor of Laws LLB

-While it considers that full-time study of law is to be encouraged wherever possible, the University provides a part-time course for students unable to undertake full-time attendance.
 The course is only available to graduates and people over 23 who have achieved professional maturity of roughly equivalent nature.
 The course is not available to people who proceed direct from the Higher School Certificate.
 The course is of six years' duration and is for the LLB degree course only.
 It involves attendance at the Kensington campus on two afternoons a week from 2 pm during the academic year.